Introduction to anemia:

 Mild anemia might cause no obvious symptoms.

-Anemia can make children feel tired, weak, and cranky.
+Anemic children may feel tired, weak, and cranky.
 It can cause pale skin, headaches, and a poor appetite.
 Kids with anemia tend to get sick more often.
 Their brains and muscles are also affected.

 Prolonged or severe anemia can cause marked irritability, decreased appetite, and slowed growth.
 In very severe cases, children can even go into heart failure.

-Some specific types of anemia have specific symptoms, such as the pain crises associated with sickle cell anemia.
+Some specific types of anemia have specific symptoms, such as the pain crises associated with sickle cell.

 Is anemia contagious?